fivehealth/smooch-logs/README.md

 # Smooch Logs Downloader

-This is a simple module for download Smooch logs from their website.
+This is a simple module for downloading Smooch logs from their website.
 We obtain login credentials for Smooch using a Selenium with a Chromium headless browser.

 ## Example